 Filling not completely removable

 Within the shredded latex is another small pillow filled with down-like microdenier fibers (a finer version of microfiber fill).
 Though you can't add or remove the latex pieces, you can take out the inner core to adjust the thickness and support.
-We also like that it has a removable and machine-washable organic cotton cover, ensuring breathability, softness, and easy cleaning.
+Our tester also likes that it has a removable and machine-washable organic cotton cover, ensuring breathability, softness, and easy cleaning.
+The pillow returned to its original fluffy size after washing, but it takes a few cycles to get fully dry.

 Best for Stomach Sleepers: Pillow Guy Down Alternative Soft Stomach Sleeper Pillow